 At BWA, we recognize that some of your metered inflow goes to outdoor water use and does not leave through a drain.
 Especially in the summer, how often do you water your lawn, spray down the slip-and-slide, water your plants, and fill the swimming pool?

-To address this, we have historically capped your “sewer” usage at 1,500 cubic feet per billing cycle.
-Soon, by using the Winter Quarter Average method, we will be measuring your water usage during months when it is more indicative of your normal indoor usage throughout the year, and stabilizing your monthly sewer bill in the process.
+To address this, we have historically assumed your sewer usage equaled your metered water usage, but capped your “sewer” usage at 1,500 cubic feet per billing cycle.
+Now, by using the Winter Quarter Average method, we will be measuring your water usage during months when it is more indicative of your normal indoor usage throughout the year, and stabilizing your monthly sewer bill in the process.